sroop/chartist-plugin-crosshairCursor/README.md

 In order for the plugin to work, the chart must be wrapped in a parent element.
 The default function provided to the `wrapChart` option programmatically generates a parent element and wraps the chart for you, which by default is in a `div` element with the class name `crosshairCursor-wrapper`.
 If you want to change this behaviour, you can pass in your own chart wrapping function ensuring the parent element is returned.

 ### x / y
 The crosshair cursor type can be customized to an x-axis cursor, y-axis cursor or a full crosshair cursor spanning both axis.
-Set `x` and `y` to `true` to create a full crosshair cursor.
-Set only `x` to `true` to generate an x-axis cursor.
-Set only `y` to `true` to generate a y-axis cursor.
-By default, both `x` and `y` are set to `false`.
+By default, both `x` and `y` are set to `true`, creating a full crosshair.
+To generate an x-axis cursor, set only `x` to `true`.
+To generate a y-axis curusor, set only `y` to `true`. `x` and `y` cannot both be set to `false`.

 ### click
 The `click` option allows you to pass in a custom click function which provides you with two arguments: the crosshairCursor object, which exposes a bunch of functions you can use within the function, and the current data points you are hovered over (if any) at the moment of click.
 As an example, you can easily write a function that locks the crosshair cursor in place on click if that is the desired behaviour: